blessnetwork/blessnet/TUTORIAL.md

 ### What is IPFS, CIDs and how does the Ingress work with them?

-At the end of the tutorial, you heard that we bundle and upload things to IPFS, we've recieved a CID, and we know that there is a friendly URL that we call the "Ingress".
+At the end of the tutorial, you heard that we bundle and upload things to IPFS, we've received a CID, and we know that there is a friendly URL that we call the "Ingress".

-IPFS (Interplanitary File System) is a peer-to-peer network for storing and sharing data in a distributed file system.
+IPFS (Interplanetary File System) is a peer-to-peer network for storing and sharing data in a distributed file system.
 It allows users to host and access files in a decentralized manner, meaning there is no central server.
 Instead, files are distributed across multiple nodes.

 CIDs (Content Identifiers) are unique identifiers used in IPFS to reference files.
 Unlike traditional URLs, which point to a location, CIDs point to the content itself.
 This means that even if the file is moved to a different location, its CID remains the same as long as the content is unchanged.

-The ingress is a simple peice of open source software, that calls into a `BLESS Network` RPC, and executes a FaaS (Function as a Service) program, and then returns the response to a user on the traditional Web.
+The ingress is a simple piece of open source software, that calls into a `BLESS Network` RPC, and executes a FaaS (Function as a Service) program, and then returns the response to a user on the traditional Web.